Advertisement

 Updated on the

 Your dog can get lots of skin lumps and warts.
 Some of these, such as a papilloma wart, will often resolve by themselves, and this sometimes means they will dry up and fall off.
-If your dog’s wart is bleeding, follow the advice below and speak to a vet practice.
+If you spot a dog wart bleeding, follow the advice below and speak to a vet for advice.

-How do you stop a dog wart from bleeding?
+How do you stop a dog wart bleeding?

-If a wart starts bleeding, you should apply pressure for a few minutes or until the bleeding stops.
+When it comes to a dog wart bleeding, you should apply pressure for a few minutes or until the bleeding stops.
 It is best to use something sterile such as a first-aid dressing to avoid introducing any infection.
 Take care to notice any warning signs from your dog that they are sore or irritable, and do not put yourself at risk of getting a nip from a pooch who's in pain.

-Bleeding might occur because your pet has somehow caught the skin lump in something, but it can also be a sign of something untoward or even an infection.
-As such, you should always take your dog in for a check-up so that the vet can advice whether further testing or treatment is necessary.
+Bleeding might occur because your pet has somehow caught the skin lump on something, but it can also be a sign of something untoward or even an infection.
+As such, you should always take your dog in for a check-up so that the vet can advise whether further testing or treatment is necessary.

 What does canine papilloma virus look like?